FelStorm21/Hovercraft-Velocity-Solver-Application/README.md

 The executable and jar files are given under the "Releases" section of this page.
 Both the .jar and Windows .exe files are exactly the same application, with the .exe version being created using launch4j software to wrap the .jar into an .exe.
 The .exe comes with a basic desktop thumbnail for ease of access.

 The Maven build file is given in the source distribution dist.zip, if the user desires to build the application themselves.
 Note that if the user does want to build the project themselves, and specifically import the project into Eclipse, that the apparent Studio One file in the distribution is actually an Eclipse .project file.
-My computer has Studio One downloaded, and both applications use the same file extension.
+My computer has Presonus Studio One downloaded, and both applications use the same file extension.
 The project should still work in Eclipse.